MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 :::image type="content" source="../media/copilot/identity-device-access-policies-saas-apps.svg" alt-text="Diagram of Zero Trust identity and device access policies and the highlighted changes to protection levels for SaaS apps." lightbox="../media/copilot/identity-device-access-policies-saas-apps.svg":::

 For your third-party security products and apps, consider creating a dedicated set of policies for these.
 This allows you to treat your security products with greater requirements compared to productivity apps, like Dropbox and Salesforce.
 For example, add Tanium and all other third-party security products to the same set of Conditional Access policies.
-If you want to enforce stricter requirements for devices for your admins and SecOps team, also configure unique policies for Intune device compliance and Intune app protection and assign these policies to your admins and SecOps team.
+If you want to enforce stricter requirements for devices for your admin and SecOps staff, also configure unique policies for Intune device compliance and Intune app protection and assign these policies to your admin and SecOps staff.

 For more information about adding your security products to Microsoft Entra ID and to the scope of your Conditional Access and related policies (or configuring a new set of policies), see [Add SaaS apps to Microsoft Entra ID and to the scope of policies](../add-saas-apps.md).